Adobe-Marketing-Cloud/reactor-user-docs/launch-reference/publishing/environments.md

 If you use the archive option, all build files are delivered as a .zip file \(optionally encrypted\) instead.
 This can be useful if:

-1. You are self-hosting the library, but don't want to set up the SFTP adapter for delivery.
+1. You are self-hosting the library, but don't want to set up the SFTP host for delivery.
 2. You need to run code analysis on the build prior to deployment.
 3. You just want to look at the build contents to see what's in it.